 When the product builds on itself, returns are much higher

-As Hedge Fund managers we are in charge of funding projects with high expected returns.
-It is a common belief that people like us are numbers driven and focus on financial returns.
-That is true.
-It is our job to make money.
-We owe it to our investors to grow their assets and increase their wealth.
-What excites us is that we can make money and simultaneously fund businesses that do good things.
-We believe that successful businesses create regenerative growth, that is, they create products that don't use up resources but actually add resources to our planet.
-We call this Regenerative Growth.
-Regenerative Growth comes in many ways.
-Tesla intends to build cars that are fueled by sunlight.
+As fund managers, we are in charge of deploying capital to projects with high expected returns.
+Our mission is to grow assets and increase wealth.
+What excites us is that we can make money and, by doing so, help improve things for everybody.
+We believe that successful businesses foster regenerative growth by developing products and services that add value and lower costs for customers simultaneously.
+We call this regenerative growth.
+Regenerative growth comes in many forms.
+Tesla intends to build cars that are fueled by sunlight and drive themselves.
 Biotech companies create novel tissues that help us build better materials or fight disease.

 The journey from Cavemen to Buffett to Tesla and Regenerative Growth

 Investment management has been around ever since humans figured out how to safeguard assets to use them for future projects.
-For example, the cavemen gathered food with high protein so they could build muscle and hunt down large animals.
-The better they got at managing resources the stronger they became.
+For example, cavemen gathered protein rich food so they could build muscle and hunt down animals.
+The better they got at managing resources, the stronger they became.
 Investment management in those days was all about survival.
-They didn’t care how they got things as long as they helped them survive.
+They didn't care how they got things as long as they got them.

-Over time this changed.
-We became a bit more civilized when channelling funds to future projects.
-People like Warren Buffett made a fortune investing in profitable businesses that managed to eck out a monopoly for themselves.
-They seek dominance and spend a lot of resources on excluding competition to keep pricing power.
-Values, purpose and ethics are secondary.
+Over time, this changed.
+We became a bit more civilized when channeling funds to future projects.
+People like Warren Buffett made a fortune investing in profitable businesses that managed to carve out a powerful position.
+They seek dominance and expend significant resources to exclude competition in order to maintain pricing power.
+Values, purpose, and ethics are secondary.

 Selling sugar water to obese kids or raising prices for railway services is considered good business practice.
 Insurance companies are very good at sucking premiums out of customers and then avoiding payouts.
 Another characteristic of such businesses is that they are incentivized to minimize equity, which reduces them to incrementalism.